Business Valuation for a Bank Loan in Canada

 5. What a Valuation Provides That Financial Statements Do Not

 Most borrowers approach the bank with financial statements, a business plan, and a purchase agreement.
 The financial statements show reported results.
 The business plan shows projections.
 The purchase agreement shows a price.
-None of these tells the lender what they actually need to know.
+None of these tells the lender what they actually need to know, and none of them translates the seller's economics into the buyer's economics.

 Normalized earnings.
 The financial statements show what the owner chose to report.
 The valuation shows what a replacement owner would earn.
 An owner who overpays themselves by $150,000 per year suppresses the business’s apparent earning capacity.
 The bank sees $200,000 in pre-tax income and calculates a marginal debt service coverage ratio.
 The valuation reveals $350,000 in normalized earnings and demonstrates that the coverage ratio is comfortable.
 Without normalization, the bank may decline a loan the business can easily service.

 Intangible asset identification.
 The balance sheet excludes all internally generated intangible assets.
 The Ocean Tomo 2025 study found intangible assets represent approximately 92% of S&P 500 market value.
 For a private service business, the proportion may be even higher.
-Client relationships, brand, workforce, and operational systems are real assets with real value — but they are invisible on the balance sheet.
-A valuation that identifies and values these assets gives the lender a complete picture.
+Client relationships, brand, workforce, and operational systems are real assets with real value, but they are invisible on the balance sheet.
+A valuation that identifies and values these assets gives the lender a complete picture and, under the CSBFP, unlocks financing that would otherwise be unavailable.

 Risk factors.
 The 25 Factors assessment identifies specific risks: client concentration, workforce fragility, competitive vulnerability, lease risk, regulatory exposure.
-Each risk factor is a potential impairment of the lender’s security.
-Identifying them proactively demonstrates that you understand your business and have plans to address the risks.
+Each risk factor is a potential impairment of the lender's security.
+Identifying them proactively demonstrates that you understand your business and have plans to address the risks, which changes the lender's confidence in the application.

 6. What to Do Before You Approach the Bank

 Get the valuation first.
 Do not wait for the bank to tell you they need one.
-A business valuation obtained before you approach the lender gives you five advantages:
+A business valuation obtained before you approach the lender gives you five distinct advantages that shift the entire dynamic of the conversation.

 First, you know what the business is actually worth before you negotiate.
 If you are buying a business, the valuation tells you whether the asking price is reasonable.
-If you are refinancing or expanding, it tells you how much equity you have.
+If you are refinancing or expanding, it tells you how much equity you have and how much additional debt the business can support.

 Second, the normalized financial statements demonstrate debt serviceability in terms the lender understands.
-The valuation translates the owner’s financial statements into the buyer’s economics.
+The valuation translates the seller's financial statements into the buyer's economics, stripping out owner-specific adjustments and showing the sustainable earning capacity of the business as a going concern.

-Third, the asset appraisal provides collateral values.
+Third, the asset appraisal provides collateral values that the lender can rely on.
 Tangible assets inspected and valued at fair market value.
-Intangible assets identified and valued — required for CSBFP intangible asset financing.
+Intangible assets identified and valued, which is required for CSBFP intangible asset financing and which many buyers overlook entirely.

-Fourth, the risk assessment shows the lender you have identified potential problems and have a plan.
-A valuation that identifies client concentration risk and notes that the buyer plans to diversify over 18 months is far more compelling than a business plan that ignores the risk.
+Fourth, the risk assessment demonstrates that you have identified potential problems and have a plan.
+A valuation that identifies client concentration risk and notes that the buyer intends to diversify the client base over 18 months is far more compelling than a business plan that ignores the risk.
+Lenders respond positively to borrowers who understand the vulnerabilities in what they are buying.

-Fifth, the owner dependency assessment answers the lender’s most important acquisition question.
-If the valuation shows high owner dependency, you can address this: transition plan, consulting agreement with the seller, retention agreements with key employees.
+Fifth, the owner dependency assessment answers the lender's most important acquisition question directly.
+If the valuation shows high owner dependency, you can address it head-on: a documented transition plan, a consulting agreement with the seller, retention agreements with key employees.
+These are not weaknesses if you have a plan.
+They become weaknesses only if the lender finds them before you do.

 Walking into the bank with a professional valuation, normalized financial statements, and identified risk factors changes the dynamic.
 You are no longer a borrower asking for money.
 You are a prepared buyer presenting evidence.
 The lender’s underwriting process moves faster, and the loan decision is based on evidence rather than uncertainty.